12 routes from Fontebona

 Route 1 - Short donkey tour with or without donkeys via Lozana

 ► 5.05km ► ±1:45 hours ► 200m up hill ► 200m down hill

 This tour has been specially designed for our donkey hike and avoids busy traffic, to build up confidence with the donkeys Pili en Lulu.
 The route leads you through a typical Asturian landscape with alternatively meadows and woodlands, a picturesque village (Lozana) and vistas, wooded banks and stone stables.
 A really nice route, with or without a donkey.

-Route 2 - Woody tour Sammartín and quarry
+Route 2 - Woody tour Samartín and quarry

 ► 6.09km ► ±2 hours ► 300m up hill ► 300m down hill

-This short walk is very woody.
-A must for lovers of old woods, shade or shelter, but also very interesting if you like mushrooms.
-It´s not only wood, wood, wood.
-You also walk along meadows, there are beautiful views, and you shortly enter Sammartín, if you want to.
-At the end you pass (but not through!) the stone quarry La Peridiella.
+This short walk is not only a must for lovers of old woods and shade, but also very interesting if you like mushrooms.
+The scenery varies as you also walk along meadows and beautiful views, and shortly enter Samartín.
+Samartín is situated on an old castro, a settlement similar to the one of Asterix and Obelix.
+At the end of the walk you pass the stone quarry Peridiella.
 If you bring your dog on this route, do keep him or her on the lead from about la Venta.
-Dogs literally go for it on this part of the route because of all the smells of game.
+Dogs literally go for it on this part of the route because of the scent of game.

 Route 3 - Roman tour via Beloncio

 ► 5.9km ► ±2 hours ► 240m up hill ► 240m down hill